-Dance Central, December, 2002
+Dance Central, Review Publication 2012, original publication 2002

 By Susana Domingues

-As"Passion," is one of the first words that most people associate with tango and the woman's submission in her role as follower seems to be the first image that comes to mind.
+"Passion," is one of the first words that most people associate with tango and the woman's submission in her role as follower seems to be the first image that comes to mind.
 The ad campaign for Forever Tango, a production that visited Vancouver twice, capitalized on public enthusiasm about tango's sexual nature.
 "Tango.
 A vertical expression of a horizontal desire" read the ad copy, with posters featuring a picture of a man standing, feet planted firmly apart, while a woman stands with one leg wrapped around his hip.
 I myself have certainly not been unaffected by the expectations of audiences who I performed for over the years.
 Whether performing in theatres or at official government functions, at weddings or bar mitzvahs, there was an expectation that I wear sexy outfits, with high slits in the skirt, and look very serious.
 I gladly complied and confess I enjoyed playing the part.